ArshadChowdhury/Daily-Blog-Updated/README.md

 ### live site url - https://dailyblogbyarshad.herokuapp.com/

 ### It takes the post from user and saves it in the Database using MongoDB and render it back instantly.
 Check it out yourself <br>
-### Then it shortens the whole text in 100 words or less and add a read more option, when read more is clicked it creates a separate page and render the whole thing in details
+### Then it shortens the whole text in 100 words or less and add a read more option when read more is clicked it creates a separate page and render the whole thing in details

 ## here's a little preview of the app -